Verifiable and Provably Secure Machine Unlearning: Our Framework

-We require computational completeness here to allow for a wide range of instantiations.
-For example, an instantiation that works on hash values of data points cannot achieve perfect completeness because of hash collisions.
-By allowing for computational completeness, however, we only require that it should be hard for a PPT adversary to find such collisions (\ie with a negligible probability assuming collision-resistance).
+In this definition, we only require \emph{computational} completeness to allow for a wide range of instantiations.
+For example, an instantiation that works on hash values of data records cannot achieve perfect completeness because of hash collisions.
+By allowing for computational completeness, however, we only require that it should be hard for a PPT adversary to find such collisions (\ie with a negligible probability).

-Furthermore, we focus on exact unlearning; we require that one can {\em completely remove} a data point from the training set of an ML model.
-We made this choice because defining approximate unlearning remains an open problem~\cite{sekhari2021remember,thudi2022unrolling} and exact unlearning allows to give strong guarantees for verifiable unlearning.
-That said, our framework is generic and we expect that it can be instantiated with different exact unlearning techniques.